alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 The resulting detections can be found below, as we can see each car has multiple detections points with windows of different sizes.

-To deal with this we can use [a scipy.labels](' https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html)
+To deal with this we can use [scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html)

 ![alt text][image6]